German Language and Grammar Books are kept on level 5 South - the level above the main entrance.

 433 German dictionaries

 439 Other Germanic languages

-German Literature books are kept on level 3 of the library, down a spiral staircase near the Information Desk.
+German Literature books are kept on level 3 of the library, down a spiral staircase near the Loans Desk.

 Their shelf numbers are:

 829 Old English

 830 Literatures of Germanic languages 831 German poetry

 836 German letters

 837 German satire & humor